ultraq/thymeleaf-layout-dialect/README.md

-fragment is within a `<footer>` element, which isn't really necessary, but might be handy if you wish to do static templating of the content page which is one of the reasons one uses Thymeleaf in the first place :)  Anyway, once you tell Thymeleaf to process `Content1.html`, the resulting page will looks like this:
+fragment is within a `<footer>` element, which isn't really necessary, but might be handy if you wish to do static templating of the content page which is one of the reasons one uses Thymeleaf in the first place :)  Anyway, once you tell Thymeleaf to process `Content1.html`, the resulting page will look like this:

 	<!DOCTYPE html>
 	<html xmlns="http://www.w3.org/1999/xhtml">